ikosmidis/GoldenCheetahOpenData/README.md

 workflow, that allows users to gradually build a local workout repository.

-### Querying GoldenCheetah OpenData project’s mirrors
+### Querying GoldenCheetah OpenData project mirrors

-The first step in **GoldenCheetahOpenData**’s workflow is to query the mirrors of the GoldenCheetah OpenData project for the available IDs.
+The first step in the **GoldenCheetahOpenData** R package’s workflow is to query the mirrors of the GoldenCheetah OpenData project for the available IDs.
 This is done with a call to `get_athelte_ids()`, which will create a `gcod_db` object.

     library("GoldenCheetahOpenData")
     ids <- get_athlete_ids()